durbank/durbank.github.io/cv/resume.md

 **Snow Water and Ice Research Lab Manager**

 - Responsible for the procurement, maintenance, and use of lab equipment, including training other lab members
-- Decreased lab procurement costs by 20+% during start up of isotope analysis component of laboratory
+- Decreased lab procurement costs by 20+% during lab start up
 - Streamlined and standardized lab operating procedures, resulting in greatly increased productivity, throughput, and accuracy

 `2020`